cisagov/dotgov-home/pages/policies-and-guidelines/policy-faq.md

 However:

 1. Use of the State postal code should not be embedded within a single word in a way that obscures the postal code.
-For example, Indiana (IN) should not register for win.gov, or independence.gov; and
+For example, Indiana (IN) should not register for `win.gov`, or `independence.gov`; and

 2. Where potential conflicts arise between postal codes and existing domain names, States are encouraged to register URL's that contain the full State name.

   - There is no limit to the number of domain names for which a State may register.

   - States are encouraged to make second-level domains available for third-level registration by local governments and State Government departments and programs.
-For example, the State of North Carolina could register NC.GOV as a second-level domain and develop a system of registration for their local governments.
-The State would be free to develop policy on how the local government should be registered under NC.GOV.
+For example, the State of North Carolina could register `NC.gov` as a second-level domain and develop a system of registration for their local governments.
+The State would be free to develop policy on how the local government should be registered under `NC.gov`.
 One possibility might be to spell out the city, thus `Raleigh.NC.gov` could be a resulting domain name.

 ### Sec.
 102-173.55 What is the naming convention for Cities and Townships?